memgraph/docs/products/memgraph/v0.13.0/reference_guide/indexing.md

 them explicitly.
 Creation is done using a special `CREATE INDEX ON :Label(property)` language construct.

-For example, to index nodes which is labeled as `:Person` and has a property named `age`:
+For example, to index nodes which are labeled as `:Person` and have a property named `age`:

 ```opencypher